nmasse-itix/www.itix.fr/content/english/blog/homelab-server-2u-short-depth-front-io-ampere-altra-arm64-architecture/index.md

 The full-height slot is taken by the RAID controller and the half-height slot is taken by the 4-port GbE network card.

 Last but not least, the motherboard and CPU of the **HP DL20 Gen9** do not support **SR-IOV**.
 This currently forces me to run network routing functions directly on the hypervisor.
-SR-IOV would allow me to put the [CentOS Stream router](/fr/blog/fibre-orange-remplacer-livebox-routeur-centos-stream-8) into a VM without performance loss.
+SR-IOV would allow me to put the {{<internalLink path="/blog/fibre-orange-remplacer-livebox-routeur-centos-stream-8" title="CentOS Stream router" >}} into a VM without performance loss.

 To sum up, I need :